 Australian government announce additional pathway to permanent residence for New Zealanders

-The Australian government has announced an additional pathway to permanent residence, and therefore citizenship, for some New Zealand non-protected special category visa (SCV) holders.
-The additional visa pathway is expected to be available from 1 July 2017.
+The Australian government has announced an additional pathway to permanent residence, and therefore citizenship, for some New Zealand non-protected special category visa-holders (SCVs).
+The Skilled Independent 189 (New Zealand) Stream visa is available from 1 July 2017.

 Who is eligible?